I'm Ruthie, the chicken farmer! This is my second year of raising chickens by myself, and I'd love to tell you all about them!

 Why should you buy my chicks?

-They are already laying and you don't have to wait and wait and wait for eggs!
+They are about to lay and you don't have to wait and wait and wait for eggs!

 Also, you can support a young agricultural entrepreneur, helping the community to become more self sufficient by producing food locally.